Job Title – Schools Education Coordinator – Equality & Diversity

 Our commitment to Equality, Diversity and Inclusion:

 At Chelsea we recognise that the diversity of our people is one of our greatest strengths and we are taking positive action to ensure our existing colleagues and job applicants can fully be themselves and bring their own unique experiences and perspectives to Chelsea FC.
-This means giving full and fair consideration to all applicants regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and maternity.
+This means giving full and fair consideration to all applicants regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage and civil partnership, and pregnancy and new parents.

 Chelsea FC and the Foundation is fully committed to ensuring the safety and well-being of all children, young people and adults at risk (vulnerable groups).
 We therefore require all successful applicants to complete a DBS Check prior to starting employment.
 Depending on the role, successful applicants may also be required to undergo other child protection screening where appropriate.